SpoolSamplesPrintCo/K-LENS/README.md

 # K-LENS (Klipper Logic-Enhanced Native Sight Macro Suite)

-K-LENS is an advanced vision-control engine for the Klipper ecosystem.
+K-LENS is an advanced camera-control engine for the Klipper ecosystem.
 It is designed to bridge the gap between hardware-level camera configurations and dynamic environmental lighting conditions.

 ---